MrMurdock11/application-schemes/README.md

 # application-schemes
-Repository where stores schemes of projects.
+Repository where stores schemes of applications.